dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 :::image type="content" source="media/flyoutpage/pages.png" alt-text=".NET MAUI FlyoutPage." border="false":::

-The .NET Multi-platform App UI (.NET MAUI) `FlyoutPage` is a page that manages two related pages of information – a flyout page that presents items, and a detail page that presents details about items on the flyout page.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.FlyoutPage> is a page that manages two related pages of information – a flyout page that presents items, and a detail page that presents details about items on the flyout page.
 Selecting an item on the flyout page will navigate to the corresponding detail page.

-`FlyoutPage` defines the following properties:
+<xref:Microsoft.Maui.Controls.FlyoutPage> defines the following properties:

 - `Detail`, of type `Page`, defines the detail page displayed for the selected item in the flyout page.
 - `Flyout`, of type `Page`, defines the flyout page.